blond-admin/BLonD/README.md

 ==========

-1) the folder __EXAMPLE_MAIN_FILES contains several main files which show how to use the principal features of the code; for additional examples have a look at the code developers' personal folders present in the corresponding git branches;
+1) the folder __EXAMPLE_MAIN_FILES contains several main files which show how to use the principal features of the code;
-2) the __doc folder contains the source files for the documentation; to have an output for example in html format, type make html into the console from the folder itself, then go to build, html and open the index file;
+2) the __doc folder contains the source files for the documentation;
-   note that you need Latex and dvipng (if not present in the Latex distribution) to be able to see displayed all the math formulas;
-   the latest docs should be uploaded to the "gh-pages" branch;
 3) the various packages which constitute the code;
-4) the setup_cpp and setup_cython files needed to compile the C++ and Cython files present in the corresponding packages respectively; theses files should be run once before launching any simulation.
+4) the setup_cpp and setup_cython files needed to compile the C++ and Cython files present in the corresponding packages respectively; these files should be run once before launching any simulation.
-   The compiler C/C++ GCC is necessary.
+   The compiler C/C++ GCC (at least version 4.8) is necessary.

 VERSION CONTENTS
 ================

+2015-4-23
+v1.11.0 - New features included: multibunch and phase loop
+        - The phase-space coordinate theta has changed to time to allow better treatment of phase loop
+        - Linear constant space interpolation routine optimised
+        - Smoother histogram routine introduced as an option

 2015-4-20
 v1.10.5 - Test cases reorganized for benchmark between old and new versions